willianmga/hello-microservices/README.md

 ### Query Person by Query Params

-This endpoint provides the possibility to query person first name, last name or even zip code by givin valus to the params firstName, lastName and zipCode.
+This endpoint provides the possibility to query person first name, last name or even zip code by giving valus to the params firstName, lastName and zipCode.
 NOTE: These parameters are optional.
 If you wish to find all people just dont put them in your request.

 Request: